-Petitioner Carolina Community contends the issue to be resolved in this case is whether Respondent Alliance, acting as the legally authorized contractor of and agent for the N.C.
-Department of Health and Human Services, failed to act as required by law or rule, exceeded its authority, acted erroneously, failed to use proper procedure, or acted arbitrarily or capriciously when it terminated Carolina Community's participation in the Medicaid Community Support Team, Intensive In-Home, and Substance Abuse Intensive Outpatient programs.
+Petitioner Sunrise contends the issue to be resolved in this case is whether Respondent Alliance Behavior Healthcare, acting as the legally authorized contractor of and agent for the N.C.
+Department of Health and Human Services, failed to act as required by law or rule, exceeded its authority, acted erroneously, failed to use proper procedure, or acted arbitrarily or capriciously when it terminated Sunrise's ability to participate in the Community Support Team and Intensive In-Home programs.

-Respondent Alliance contends the issues to be resolved at the hearing are whether Alliance reasonably exercised its discretion in assigning scores in the interview step of the RFP process; whether Alliance reasonably exercised its discretion in deciding not to offer a contract for RFP services to Carolina Community; whether Alliance has the right to determine which providers will be in its network; and whether the maximum relief for Petitioner that is possible under N.C. law would be to allow Petitioner to provide RFP services through but not beyond December 31, 2014.
+Respondent Alliance contends the issues at the hearing are whether Alliance reasonably exercised its discretion in assigning scores in the interview step of the RFP process; whether Alliance reasonably exercised its discretion in deciding not to offer a contract for RFP services to Sunrise; whether Alliance has the right to determine which providers will be in its network and whether the maximum relief for Petitioner that is possible under N.C. law would be to allow Petitioner to provide RFP services through but not beyond December 31, 2014.